clarktrimble/ba-blog/content/blog/funhouse/index.md

 }
 ```

+Along with a very similar `Results` function, this lets us avoid repeating ourselves when it comes to delineating the columns we might want to insert or read to/from a table.

 ### Read / Get

-`GetColumns` reads messages from the table a block at a time:
+The `GetColumns` function reads messages from the table a block at a time:

 ```go
 // examples/generable/msg/msg.go